Site map Main Index Chapter supplements Copyright

 Apoptosis

 Another cellular process whose study may increase the understanding of aging is deliberate programmed death of cells, called apoptosis.
 The name comes from the Greek meaning "to fall off”.
-Apoptosis is helpful in removing unwanted cells or extra cells during development (e.g., unused neurons, webbing between fingers and toes); removing damaged cells; and balancing cell reproduction with cell removal to maintain homeostasis.
+Apoptosis is helpful in removing unwanted cells or extra cells during development (e.g., unused neurons, webbing between fingers and toes); removing damaged cells; and balancing cell reproduction with cell removal to maintain homeostasis (i.e., continuing good health).
 It is a deliberate energy-requiring process.
 Apoptosis may be regulated by genes or damaged organelles within the cells, by signals from other cells, by environmental factors, or by a combination of such factors.
 Not all types of cells undergo apoptosis, and cells reach apoptosis at different rates and at different times (e.g., prenatal, postmenopause).
 The significance of apoptosis to aging is not known.

 Neoplasia